-Instead, start writing as you start the project, which is, from the moment you start working on the bibliography !
+Start writing as you start the project, which is, from the moment you start working on the bibliography !

-Hint : the bibliographical documents you are ging to discover and consult can be a source of inspiration regarding the presentation/organization of your written technical note.
+Hint : if needed, the bibliographical documents can be a source of inspiration regarding the presentation/organization of your writ ten technical note.